Alabama Non-Resident Fishing License: 2025 Fees and Rules

 Non-residents 16+ need a license to fish Alabama’s public waters.

-If you’re not an Alabama resident and you’re 16 or older, you must have the appropriate recreational license to fish public waters.
-Residency is determined by your driver’s license or state ID, and you must carry your license while fishing.
+If you’re not an Alabama resident and you’re 16 or older, you must have the right recreational license to fish public waters.
+Residency comes from your driver’s license or state ID.
+You have to carry your license with you while fishing.

 Exemptions and special residency rules